Wonderland station: Bus service

+Proposed Lynn extension

 Ever since the 1954 Revere extension was cut short to Wonderland, a further extension to Lynn has been planned.
 Various state and federal reports in 1966, 1969, 1973, 1978, and 1983 all recommended extensions of the Blue Line to Lynn or even Salem, but funding was instead given to the Haymarket North Extension and Southwest Corridor projects on the Orange Line and the Alewife and Braintree extensions of the Red Line.
 The extension is still continually discussed, but due to the lack of an identified funding source it has not received priority.
 The Draft Environmental Impact Statement, which has been under development since 2002, will include several possible projects.
 They include extending the Blue Line directly to Lynn, a shorter extension to a new Revere Center commuter rail station, or a direct transfer from Wonderland via people mover to the new commuter rail station.

-In March 2012, the MBTA announced plans to place solar panels on the roof of the new South Garage.
-The panels would be installed and maintained by an outside contractor.
-A winning bidder was chosen in June 2012 and approved by the board in September, with expected completion by June 2013.
-However, as of 2015, the solar panels have not been installed.

-Bus connections

-As the terminus of the Blue Line, Wonderland serves as a major bus transfer station for the North Shore.
-All routes except southbound route 411 buses (which run on Ocean Avenue) use a busway in the garage off Route 1A, which opened on June 30, 2012.
-Previously, several routes used a two-lane busway off Ocean Avenue.